Integrated IR Residency

 - Complete an ACGME-accredited integrated interventional radiology residency program

 The program must be ACGME accredited.
-A minimum of four months of radiology training program must be spent in nuclear medicine.
+A minimum of four months of radiology training program must be spent in nuclear radiology.
 Candidate must also competently perform interpretation/multireading of the minimum number of mammograms within the specified time period as designated by the U.S. Food and Drug Administration’s (FDA) Mammography Quality Standards Act (MQSA).
 No more than 16 months may be spent in any one subspecialty or in research.

 - Pass the ABR Qualifying (Core) Exam

 Click here for more information on the Qualifying (Core) Exam.

 - Pass the ABR Certifying Exam